 Training Service Providers in Strategic Business Planning

 Hosted by the Lyson Center for Civic Agriculture and Food Systems

 and with financial support from:

 About this Training and Certification CoP

-NE farmer-led value chain projects struggle with scale, and market access.
+Northeastern U.S. farmer-led value chain projects struggle with scale and market access.
 The ACRE program will train a cohort of service providers to use strategic business planning tools and processes that engage all stakeholders in a value chain to work collectively in carving out and defending a market niche.